Services & Rates

 No household waste will be deposited in the C&D cell.
 Anyone caught violating this EPA and Alaska Department of Environmental Conservation regulated requirement is subject to fines.

 Salvaging is acknowledged as one of the most dangerous processes in the waste management business.
 Due to the risk associated with salvaging, the MSB Solid Waste Division does not allow salvaging in any area.

 Brush & Grass Disposal

-Brush may be brought to the Central Landfill and all Transfer Stations for disposal and placed in the designated brush area.
+Brush may be brought to the Central Landfill and the Big Lake Transfer Station for disposal and placed in the designated brush area.
 This includes grass, hay, leaves, and wood chips.
 Stumps are accepted at the Central Landfill only.